○ 6 min read

 You’re all about working out and making the most of your time.
 For you, it’s about making your goal.
 And that means research, trying new things, and staying on top of trends in fitness.
 It also means expanding your comfort zone.
 You’re not the sort of person who will run three miles a day and be satisfied; there’s no plateau in your world because you’re going to do what you have to to get past it.

-All of these reasons are why you’re considering using Collagen Peptides and high-intensity interval training (HIIT) to get results.
+All of these reasons are why you’re considering using Collagen Peptides and high-intensity interval training (HIIT) to get where you want to go.

 What Is Collagen?